CosmicToast/jurl/README.md

 A libcurl easy API wrapper for Janet.
 It's divided into two components: `jurl-native`, which holds the low level C interfacing, and the high level `jurl` janet wrapper.

+`jurl-native` is relatively feature-complete and is now mostly in maintenance mode.
+Potential improvements are:
+* gate additional features behind version checks
+* implement the (very) few curl_easy things still left out (mostly things that I can't think of a sane way to represent)

+`jurl` is under active construction.

+## Jurl
+A higher level API that's currently in construction.

 ## Jurl-Native
 `jurl-native` attempts to implement as much of libcurl's easy API in as direct a manner as possible.